 - Rigorous curriculum challenges you to do your best through projects and weekly assignments and opens up opportunities for collaboration via Blackboard with your instructors and classmates.

 - Exams are proctored or monitored through Respondus.

-- If you want to connect with others face-to-face, you have the option to take courses at campuses that offer the program, including the La Verne Campus and Bakersfield, Burbank, College of the Canyons, Irvine, Ontario, Vandenberg Air Force Base, and Naval Base Ventura County regional campuses.
+- If you want to connect with others face-to-face, you have the option to take courses at campuses that offer the program, including the La Verne Campus and Bakersfield, Burbank, Irvine, Ontario, Santa Clarita, Vandenberg Space Force Base, and Naval Base Ventura County regional campuses.